Configuration Reference¶

 Base64-encoded public key data

-For more details on the content of these fields, see realization signature specification.
+For more details on the content of these properties, see realization signature specification.

 If the configuration files do not include any trusted public keys, then any previous build result can be reused unless the